tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 ~~~

 A time change concerns the local time displayed on a device.
 The date and time displayed on the device just before the change is made is stored in the `from` field of the `change` attribute object, and the date and time resulting from the change is stored in the `to` field.
 Both date and time objects are formatted as ISO8601 dates without any offset from UTC specified - i.e., `YYYY-MM-DDThh:mm:ss`.

+The `agent` field within `change` describes the source of the change - either `manual` (the user) or `automatic` (the device).
+This field is required.
+At present, we know of no devices that include a timezone in the device settings and automatically change to and from daylight savings time, but we expect that this may happen in the future as Bluetooth-communicating devices enter the market.

 The `change` object may also optionally contain the name of the timezone that is to be understood as applying to all times at and after the device time in the `to` field.
 One or several `reasons` codes may also be applied as an array to explain why a change to the device's date and time settings was necessary.
 Possible values at present are: